bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

       }
     }

-Since JavaScript doesn’t exactly have sub-class objects, prototype is a useful workaround to make a “base class” object of certain functions that act as objects.
+Since JavaScript doesn’t exactly have sub-class objects, prototype is a useful workaround to make a "base class” object of certain functions that act as objects.
 For example:

     var Person = function(name) {
       this.name = name;